 Before we dive into an example, term sheets are not a legally binding contracts.
 Joshua W. Bartlett, Special Counsel, McCarter & English, LLP, explained that, with the right language in place, the term sheet is not a binding contract.
 He recommended using the below statement to protect both the entrepreneur and the investor parties from liability:

 The parties expressly agree that no binding obligations will be created until a document entitled “final agreement of purchase and sale” is executed with the requisite formality and delivered by both parties.

 Think of term sheets as similar to “letters of intent” (LOI).
 They are preliminary documents meant to record two or more parties’ intentions to enter into a future agreement based on specified terms.

-After the title, contact information, and preliminary legal stipulations such as the one mentioned above, we come to the “offering terms” section of the term sheet.
+After the title, contact information, and preliminary legal stipulations, we come to the “offering terms” section of the term sheet.
 Think of the offering terms (a.k.a.
 Structure of Financing) as the money – a snapshot of how much capital is being invested in the venture.

 The offering terms section contains six statements:

 - Price Per Share

 - Pre-Money Valuation